lucasFelixSilveira/carla/docs/carla.md

 -- Or you can use (if the function has inside of a module / struct implementation): id::func(arguments...);

+-- If you want to statically call a dynamic method: class::method(instance)

+-- To access a dynamic method: class::instance::method()
+-- or
+instance:.method()
 ```
 - Since the first identifier is the identifier of a function, you can enter other identifiers, where the arguments will be.
 When anything else, if not an identifier, is identified, the call is cut off and it is finally executed.